 Pumpkin Donuts Recipe

-These made-from-scratch, baked Pumpkin Donuts are easy and versatile.
+These made-from-scratch, baked pumpkin donuts are easy and versatile.
 Top them with one of the options below or your own favorites.
 Enjoy them as a snack, or pair them with some fresh fruit and Greek yogurt for a balanced breakfast.

 Some mornings just require donuts.
 But when Autumn rolls around, you need a special kind of donut.
 A pumpkin donut!